vmg/redcarpet/README.markdown

 ### Block-level calls

 If the return value of the method is `nil`, the block will be skipped.
+Therefore, make sure that your renderer has at least a `paragraph` method implemented.
 If the method for a document element is not implemented, the block will be skipped.

 Example: